A birational involution: The involution

-\begin{proof} The structure of the movable cone of $S^{[3]}$ is described in \cite[Theorem 13.1]{bayermacri} in terms of Pell's equations: it is the interior of the convex cone generated by $H_3$ and $4H_3-9\times 17\delta$.
-The walls in the movable cone are spanned by vectors of the form $XH_3-18Y\delta$ for $(X,Y)$ a positive solution of $X^2-72 Y^2=8+\alpha^2$, and $\alpha\in \lbrace 1,2 \rbrace$; this is \cite[Theorem 12.3]{bayermacri}, translated in term of generalized Pell's equations using \cite[Lemma 2.5]{cattaneo} (see also \cite[Remark 2.8]{cattaneo}).
+\begin{proof} The structure of the movable cone of $S^{[3]}$ is described in \cite[Proposition 13.1]{bayermacri} in terms of Pell's equations: it is the interior of the convex cone generated by $\mathcal{H}_3$ and $17\mathcal{H}_3-9\cdot 4\delta$, the minimal solution of $X^2-18 Y^2=1$ being $(17,4)$.
+The walls in the movable cone are spanned by vectors of the form $X\mathcal{H}_3-18Y\delta$ for $(X,Y)$ a positive solution of $X^2-72 Y^2=8+\alpha^2$, and $\alpha\in \lbrace 1,2 \rbrace$; this is \cite[Theorem 12.1 and Theorem 12.3]{bayermacri}, translated in terms of generalized Pell's equations using \cite[Lemma 2.5]{cattaneo} (see also \cite[Remark 2.8]{cattaneo}).
 Actually, the vectors cutting chambers of the movable cone are those for which $\frac{2Y}{X}<\frac{4}{17}$.
+(These Pell's equations will appear again in the proof of Lemma \ref{base irr}, where their relation with the birational geometry of $S^{[3]}$ will become apparent.)

-One can immediately check that there are no integral solutions when $\alpha=2$, so we are left to consider solutions of $X^2-72Y^2=9$, which in turn are in the form $(3\tilde{X},Y)$ with $\tilde{X}^2-8Y^2=1$; the latter is a Pell equation with minimal positive solution $(3,1)$.
-All the solutions of this equation can be found recursively by letting Moreover $\frac{\tilde{X}_{k+1}}{Y_{k+1}}<\frac{\tilde{X}_k}{Y_k}$.
+One can immediately check that there are no integral solutions when $\alpha=2$.
+So we are left to consider solutions of $X^2-72Y^2=9$, which in turn are in the form $(3Z,Y)$ with $Z^2-8Y^2=1$; the latter is a Pell's equation with minimal positive solution $(3,1)$.
+All the solutions of this equation can be found recursively by letting Moreover $\frac{Z_{k+1}}{Y_{k+1}}<\frac{Z_k}{Y_k}$.
 The first two solutions are $(3,1)$, $(17,6)$.
-Note that for the second one we have $2\frac{Y_2}{3\tilde{X}_2}=\frac{4}{17}$, so this solution corresponds to a boundary of the movable cone, and there is therefore exactly one wall inside the movable cone.
-This also means that the ample cone is the interior of the cone generated by $H_3$ and $9H_3-18\delta$; this last vector is proportional to $H_3-2\delta$, which is the generator of the invariant lattice for the action of $\varphi$ by \cite[First case of Proposition 2.2]{beri}.
-Then the action of $\varphi$ in cohomology is a reflection w.r.t. $H_3-2\delta$, exchanging the two rays of the movable cone, hence the two chambers. \end{proof}
+Note that for the second one we have $2\frac{Y_2}{3Z_2}=\frac{4}{17}$, so this solution corresponds to a boundary of the movable cone, and there is therefore exactly one wall inside the movable cone.
+This also means that the ample cone is the interior of the cone generated by $\mathcal{H}_3$ and $9\mathcal{H}_3-18\delta$; this last vector is proportional to $\mathcal{H}_3-2\delta$, which is the generator of the invariant lattice for the action of $\varphi$ by \cite[first case of Proposition 2.2]{beri}.
+Then the action of $\varphi$ in $\NS(S^{[3]})$ is $-R_{\mathcal{H}_3-2\delta}$, the opposite of the reflection with respect to $\mathcal{H}_3-2\delta$ \cite[Proposition 2.1]{beri}, exchanging the two rays of the movable cone, hence the two chambers. \end{proof}